B987352101_O1995.pdf

 A less fortunate end awaited Te Arawa.

-She
+She was

 was

-peoples.
-The descendants of
+The burning of

 The end of